nibman/getfit/README.md

 <b>node getFIT -b</b>

   uses background scanning channel for ANT+ and establishes a channel when a new device/master is found.
-Data is written to websocket on websocket at i.e localhost:8093 (hostname/port can be change by editing configuration.json)
+Data is written to websocket on i.e localhost:8093 (hostname/port can be change by editing configuration.json)

 <b>node getFIT -c</b>